jeffwilliams/quartz-torrent/README.md

 -----
   - Need to move pausing torrents to happen on a timer in the reactor thread like removing a torrent does.
   - Start a peerclient with the full torrent.
 Connect with another peerclient and start downloading, then pause.
     Finally unpause.
-The "server" peerclient will refuse the connections to re-establish because it beleives the peer is already connected.
+The "server" peerclient will refuse the connections to re-establish because it believes the peer is already connected.
   - Improve CPU usage.
   - Implement endgame strategy and support Cancel messages.
   - Change method naming scheme to snake case from camel case.
   - Refactor Metadata.Info into it's own independent class.
   - Documentation
-  - Lower log levels currently being used (some warn messages should be info or debug)
   - In peerclient, prefix log messages with torrent infohash, or (truncated) torrent name
   - Implement uTP
     - <http://www.bittorrent.org/beps/bep_0029.html#packet-sizes>